 MDCAPS will automatically consider students qualified for the Educational Assistance Grant if they meet the basic eligibility requirements.

-Educational Assistance Grant Need Calculation:
+2026-2027 EA Grant Financial Need Calculation:

 An EA Grant is determined by student need and is calculated using the following formula:

-+/- [plus or minus] Regional Cost of Living Adjustment
++/- Regional Cost of Living Adjustment (COLA)

-- [minus] Student Aid Index (SAI)
+- Student Aid Index (SAI)

-- [minus] Certain State Awards (if awarded)
+- Certain State Awards (if awarded)

-- [minus] Federal Pell Grant (if awarded)
+- Federal Pell Grant

-=OSFA Adjusted Financial Need
+= OSFA Adjusted Financial Need

 Selection Process & Requirements:

-For students to be considered for the 2025-26 Educational Assistance Grant, they must submit a 2025-26 FAFSA or MHEC One-App by March 1, 2025.
+For students to be considered for the 2026-2027 Educational Assistance Grant, they must submit a 2026-2027 FAFSA or MHEC One-App by March 1, 2026.
 There is no specific application for the Educational Assistance Grant.

 Students may be asked to submit certain documentation if they meet one or more of the following circumstances:

-• Have filed an MHEC One-App as a dependent student
+- Have filed an MHEC One-App as a dependent student

-• Have filed an MHEC One-App, are male, and 18 years or older
+- Have filed an MHEC One-App, are male, and 18 years or older

-• Have filed a FAFSA, and do not have family size listed
+- Have filed a FAFSA, and do not have family size listed

 Most students will not be asked to submit additional documentation.
 For students that have been asked to submit documentation, that documentation is required for continued consideration for the Educational Assistance Grant.